 However, it is still a relatively new technology.
 A certain amount of resistance from patients and clinicians is inevitable but additional training would seem to be one way of making better use of the equipment which so many people now have at their fingertips.

-Written by Bruno Clements
+post by Bruno Clements